Discover your body's 6 natural defense barriers against SIBO

 What is SIBO?

 Be sure to test for SIBO before you jump on any elimination protocol.
-It is also essential to check what type(s) of overgrowth you have, as treatment protocols may be different.
+It is also essential to determine the type(s) of overgrowth you have, as treatment protocols may differ.

-Some of the contributing factors could be some dysfunctions in the body's natural defense system, such as low stomach acid, poor bile flow, disordered or even absent motility, etc.
+Some contributing factors could include dysfunctions in the body's natural defense system, such as low stomach acid, poor bile flow, disordered or absent motility, etc.

 Let's look at some of them one by one:

-How your body protects you from infections or overgrowth (SIBO)?
+How does your body protect you from infections or overgrowth (SIBO)?

 1. Saliva